 On 31st August 2003, Radio Veronica made another relaunch as a licenced radio station in the Netherlands.
 Exactly 29 years after the offshore station closed down in 1974, Veronica broadcast for six hours from the vessel again.

 Location: International waters off Scheveningen (Netherlands).
-Nowadays moored in the center of Antwerp/Belgium, still serving as a dance cafe.
+Nowadays moored at the NDSM site in Amsterdam/Netherlands.